Attention Projection Mixing with Exogenous Anchors: Experiments

 \subsection{The Role of Anchor Normalization}

-RMSNorm serves two roles: first, acting as a scale-dependent rational function, it introduces a non-linear transformation into the otherwise linear residual pathway; and second, as a mild isotropization operator, RMSNorm projects representations onto the unit sphere while preserving directional information and removing scale differences.
-The unit vector retains the relative alignment between dimensions, which encodes semantic and syntactic features.
+RMSNorm serves two roles: first, as a scale-dependent rational function, it introduces a non-linear transformation into the otherwise linear residual pathway; and second, as a mild isotropization operator, RMSNorm independently normalizes each token representation across the heads, rescaling the vector to unit RMS while preserving directional information and removing per-token scale differences.
+This per-token operation retains the relative alignment between dimensions, which encodes semantic and syntactic features.

 The necessity of applying RMSNorm to anchor sources is empirically supported by an analysis of the learned mixing coefficients in unnormalized models.
 For instance, in the ExoFormer variant without residual normalization, the proportion of near-zero coefficients (below 0.001) for $\lambda_1$ (the strength of anchor signal) is approximately triple that of the normalized variant.
 This suppression of the anchor pathway suggests the model is actively compensating for distributional mismatch.